nixowl/kanban-board/README.md

 # Kanban Project Tracker

 A kanban style project management tool built with React and TypeScript.
-This tool allows you to drag and drop tasks, customize tags, and define custom task states.
+This tool allows you to drag and drop tasks and columns, customize tags, and define custom task states.

 ## Project Purpose